George F. Fuller: Life

 Fuller was born in Grafton, Massachusetts in 1869.
 He had one younger sister.
 His father was a Civil War veteran, who after the war found work in a shoe-making factory.
-Service in the war caused Fuller's father to suffer lifelong health problems, issues that eventually lead to his death in 1880.
+Service in the war caused Fuller's father to suffer lifelong health problems, issues that eventually led to his death in 1880.
 George Fuller was only eighteen years old.
 In the years after his father's death, Fuller assumed financial responsibility for his sister and widowed mother.
 Though he had the aptitude and desire to go to college, he put the idea aside in an effort to support his family.
 He took a job at the Worcester Drop Forge Works where he worked as an accountant.
 The Worcester Drop Forge Works would soon become the Wyman-Gordon Company, which became a leading manufacturer of bicycle parts, railroad couplers, copper wire, and automobile and aircraft parts.
 It would be in Wyman-Gordon Company that George Fuller would make his name.

 In 1919, after the death of company founder Lyman Gordon, George Fuller was named president and treasurer of the Wyman-Gordon Company.

 He had already done much to improve the “quality and durability of forged metal.”
 His most famous and successful accomplishment was to develop a heat treating process making steel strong enough to be used in train couplings and the first automobile crankshafts.
 As president of the Wyman-Gordon Company, Fuller is generally considered, along with Worcester Lunch Car Company founder Charles Palmer, a pioneer of the second wave of industry in Worcester, turning the city into a manufacturing center.
 Fuller also served as a director of the Mechanics National Bank of Worcester.

 In 1931 Fuller was succeeded by Harry G. Stoddard as president of Wyman-Gordon.

 He was a trustee of Worcester Polytechnic Institute for decades, starting in 1920.